 Asian Plums: Prunus salicina

-Susceptible to black knot, brown rot, canker, and splitting.
-Blooms quite early in the season.
+Asian plums are susceptible to black knot, brown rot, canker, and splitting, and they bloom quite early in the season.

 Beauty